jupyter-book/thebe/docs/configure.rst

      kernelName: "python3",
    },

-When Thebelab is launched, it will request a kernel of this name for the page.
+When Thebe is launched, it will request a kernel of this name for the page.
 Note that currently there can be only one kernel per page.

 .. note::

-   You must ensure that the value of ``kernelName`` exists in the environment that Thebelab tries to launch.
+   You must ensure that the value of ``kernelName`` exists in the environment that Thebe tries to launch.
 Some short-hands for certain languages (like ``python``) may also work.